Poxviridae

 Poxviridae is a family of double-stranded DNA viruses.
 Vertebrates and arthropods serve as natural hosts.
-The family contains 22 genera that are assigned to two subfamilies: Chordopoxvirinae and Entomopoxvirinae.
+The family contains 28 genera that are assigned to two subfamilies: Chordopoxvirinae and Entomopoxvirinae.
 Entomopoxvirinae infect insects and Chordopoxvirinae infect vertebrates.
 Diseases associated with this family include smallpox.

 Four genera of poxviruses can infect humans: Orthopoxvirus, Parapoxvirus, Yatapoxvirus, Molluscipoxvirus.
-Orthopoxvirus: smallpox virus (variola), vaccinia virus, cowpox virus, Mpox virus; Parapoxvirus: orf virus, pseudocowpox, bovine papular stomatitis virus; Yatapoxvirus: tanapox virus, yaba monkey tumor virus; Molluscipoxvirus: molluscum contagiosum virus (MCV).
-The most common are vaccinia (seen on the Indian subcontinent) and molluscum contagiosum, but Mpox infections are rising (seen in west and central African rainforest countries).
-The similarly named disease chickenpox is not a true poxvirus and is caused by the herpesvirus, varicella zoster.
-Parapoxvirus and orthopoxvirus genera are zoonotic.
+Only 2 are species-specific to humans: variola virus (VARV), and Molluscum contagiosum (MCV).
+The most common are the vaccinia virus (seen on the Indian subcontinent) and molluscum contagiosum virus, but Mpox infections are rising (seen in the West, and central African rainforest countries).

+The similarly named disease chickenpox is not caused by a poxvirus, but by varicella zoster, a herpesvirus.
+Parapoxvirus and Orthopoxvirus genera are zoonotic.

 Etymology

 The name of the family, Poxviridae, is a legacy of the original grouping of viruses associated with diseases that produced poxes on the skin.
 Modern viral classification is based on phenotypic characteristics; morphology, nucleic acid type, mode of replication, host organisms, and the type of disease they cause.
 The smallpox virus remains the most notable member of the family.